There are several ways to encode data in tables to visualize data effectively.

 Imagine we have data on the sales of different types of fruits in a supermarket – apples, oranges, and bananas.

-Text: The most straightforward way to represent data in a table is by using text.
+The most straightforward way to represent data in a table is by using text.
 We could list the type of fruit in one column and their sales figures in another.
+For example:

-Color Saturation: An effective way to add more insight into your table is by using color saturation.
+An effective way to add more insight into your table is by using color saturation.
+By manipulating the saturation or intensity of colors, different values or categories of data can be visually distinguished.
 The higher the sales figure, the darker the cell background shade.
 This method allows for a quick visual comparison of values.
+For instance:

 Here’s another example of the same data using sparklines: